8573/wesnoth-lp8/8680s_Lua_Pack/docs/modifications.md

 The object must be a subtag or child of the unit’s [modifications] subtag; i.e. it must have been applied to the unit at some point.

+If the object is not in the unit’s [modifications], or if the unit has no [modifications], an error will be raised, unless `fail_silently` is truthy.

 If all [effect]s of the object are removed, the remnants of the object will be deleted, unless `leave_husk` is truthy.